GabrielKnight13/pressuredrop/README.md

  Pressure drop/loss computation code on pipes with a simple GUI.

- This program shows solving of the Colebrook equation using Newton Raphson method and calculating of pressure drop/loss with Darcy-Weisbach equation.
+ This program shows solving of the Colebrook equation using Newton Raphson method and calculation of pressure drop/loss with Darcy-Weisbach equation.

  Simple GUI implemented with kivy library.